DYNATUNE-XL SUSPENSION DESIGN MODULE - KINEMATIC Modeling

 Knuckle / Upright attachment point stiffness (steel, titanium, aluminum or carbon fiber)

-The Link Stiffness is in real life a Lumped Stiffness Parameter existing out of 3 key local area stiffness values which have to added as "Springs in Series" into one single number.
-These key local stiffness areas are:
+The Link Stiffness in real life is a lumped stiffness parameter consisting of three key local area stiffness values.
+These values must be added as "Springs in Series" to create a single number.
+The key local stiffness areas include:

 CHASSIS / SUB-FRAME ATTACHMENT: